Phase Transitions of Electromagnetically Charged Black Holes in Lovelock Gravity with Nonconstant Curvature Horizons: Introduction

-Lovelock gravity includes a diverse range of black hole solutions, notably those with horizons described by Einstein manifolds exhibiting non-constant curvature.
-Specially, one can substitute the usual $(n-2)-$sphere of the horizon geometry with an $(n-2)-$dimensional Einstein manifold.
-The first explicit example of a compact inhomogeneous Einstein metric in four dimensions was constructed by Page \cite{Page} and then was generalized to higher dimensions \cite{Hashimoto}.
+Lovelock gravity includes a diverse range of black hole solutions, notably those with horizons described by Einstein manifolds that exhibit non-constant curvature.
+Specially, one can substitute the usual $(n-2)$ sphere of the horizon geometry with an $(n-2)-$dimensional Einstein manifold.
+The first explicit example of a compact inhomogeneous Einstein metric in four dimensions was constructed by Page \cite{Page} and generalized to higher dimensions \cite{Hashimoto}.
 Bohm constructed an infinite family of inhomogeneous metrics with positive scalar curvature on products of spheres \cite{Bohm} and examples in higher-dimensional spacetimes has been worked on \cite{Gibbons1, LuPa, Gauntlett, Gibbons2, Gibbons3, Gibbons4}.
-But the situation is different when higher order curvature terms such as the Lovelock terms, are introduced. in general relativity, Einstein's equations only involve the Ricci tensor.
+But the situation is different when higher order curvature terms such as the Lovelock terms, are introduced.
+In general relativity, Einstein's equations only involve the Ricci tensor.
 It was shown in \cite{Dotti} that in the presence of the Gauss-Bonnet term, direct contribution of the Riemann tensor and subsequently, appearance of the Weyl tensor in the field equation, leads to new solution that changes the properties of the spacetime.
-The inclusion of higher-order curvature terms in third-order Lovelock gravity is anticipated to induce significant modifications to the geometric and physical properties of spacetime.
-These higher-curvature corrections, which go beyond the Einstein-Hilbert action, are expected to introduce novel features in the structure of black hole solutions, as well as in their thermodynamic and causal characteristics. \cite{Far1, Far2, Ray, Ohashi, Ali}.
+The properties of these solutions have been examined in detail in Refs. \cite{Dotti2, Maeda1}.
+In third-order Lovelock gravity, the inclusion of higher-order curvature terms imposes two distinct algebraic constraints on the Weyl tensor \cite{Far1}.
+For black holes whose base manifolds possess nonconstant curvature, Ref. \cite{Ray} derived general tensorial conditions imposed on the horizons by Lovelock field equations of arbitrary order, and further demonstrated that these conditions are equivalent to those expressed in terms of tensors constructed from the conformal Weyl tensor.
+The vacuum behavior and geometric properties of such black holes were subsequently analyzed in Ref. \cite{Ohashi}.
+Moreover, higher-curvature corrections beyond the Einstein–Hilbert action are known to introduce novel features in black-hole structure, influencing both their thermodynamic properties and causal characteristics \cite{Far2, Ali1, Ali2}.